 • Not determining any error factors.

 • Not doing proper homework on buying a property.

 • Kindly search diligently.

-There has been a consensus of the general population that investing in an investment property will make you rich.
-However, it is vital that you learn quickly, which this is not the case.
-You will not become rich by buying investment property, but you have to do a number of things.
+There has been a consensus that investing in an investment property will make you rich.
+However, you must learn quickly, which is not the case.
+You will not become rich by buying an investment property, but you have to do several things.